RGBCube/github2forgejo/README.md

 <summary>Help Output</summary>

 ```
-Migrates a GitHub users repositories to a Forgejo instance.
+Migrates a GitHub users or organizations repositories to a Forgejo instance.

 Accepted environment variables:

+  GITHUB_USER:
-  GITHUB_USER: The user to fetch the repositories from.
+    The user or organization to fetch the repositories from.
     Case sensitive.
+  GITHUB_TOKEN:
-  GITHUB_TOKEN: An access token for fetching private repositories.
+    An access token for fetching private repositories.
     Optional.
+Set to empty string to not ask interactively.

+  FORGEJO_URL:
-  FORGEJO_URL: The URL to the Forgejo instance.
-Must include the protocol (https://).
+    The URL to the Forgejo instance.
+    Must include the protocol (http(s)://) as it is not just a domain.
+  FORGEJO_USER:
-  FORGEJO_USER: The user to migrate the repositories to.
+    The user or organization to migrate the repositories to.
+  FORGEJO_TOKEN:
-  FORGEJO_TOKEN: An access token for the specified user.
+    An access token for the specified user.

   STRATEGY:
     The strategy.
 Valid options are "mirrored" or "cloned" (case insensitive).